YutingZhan/Mo-PAE/README.md

 ### All you need to begin with:

+1. Check dependencies, run '$ pip3 install -r requirements.txt'

-1: Run 'gridpreprocessing.py', coverting the GPS data to POI data;
+1: Go the the sampledata folder ('cd sampledata/'), run 'gridpreprocessing.py', coverting the GPS data to POI data;

-2: Run 'mopae.py'
+2: Back to the main folder, run 'mopae.py'

 ### For the comparsion model